 Used by companies of all sizes, EcoTransIT is as pertinent to the study of large-scale flows as it is to the analysis of an individual movement.
 The input parameters and the process of analysis are proof of the tool's refinement:

 - For each mode of transport a GIS-system details the routes taken by the goods

 - The computations integrate any transhipments at frontier crossings, or those occurring in piggybacking

 - The volumetric weight of the transported cargo allows a precise assessment of the size of the trains

 - The type of loading locations (rail station, harbour, airport, roadway platform) enables accurate modelling to reflect reality

-Responding to the needs of companies on a European scale, the criteria particular to each country, such as energy combinations and topology, are included in the calculations.
-Accordingly, EcoTransIT can a be used for routes traversing Austria, Belgium, Czech Republic Denmark, Finland, France, Germany, Hungary, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.
+Responding to the needs of companies on global scale, the criteria particular to each country, such as energy combinations and topology, are included in the calculations.
+Accordingly, EcoTransIT® World can be used for the calculation of worldwide routes with any kind of transport services.

 The result of each calculation is presented in the form of diagrams.
 They compare the energy consumption and emissions of different environmental pollutants and differentiate between selected modes of transports.
 Thus, the user can easily select the routes and transportation mode with the lowest environmental impact.